 Prepare yourself for a fun indoor and outdoor adventure in recognizing leadership styles and building a team.
-This is an overnight retreat at Minnowbrook Conference Center in Blue Mountain Lake, NY
+This is an overnight retreat at Longfellow's Hotel and Restaurant in Saratoga Springs, N.Y.

 Saratoga Style: Immerse yourself in local culture with a tour of some of the myriad of tourism-related, cultural and historic institutions in Saratoga County.
 You will learn about the interaction and missions of the Saratoga Convention and Tourism Bureau, Saratoga Springs City Center, Saratoga County Board of Supervisors, and the Saratoga County Chamber of Commerce relating to the promotion of tourism.
 The tour provides a behind the scenes glimpse into the arts, tourism, and history that characterize Saratoga and keep its economy thriving.

 Leadership Development Sessions all run 9:00 am - 12:00 pm